 My training is in a Humanistic and Integrative model of counselling.
 Humanistic means that I focus on you as a whole, taking into account all of your needs.
 Integrative means that I use techniques and tools from different counselling and therapy approaches to tailor a method that works for you.
-Overall my approach is relational and by forming a trusting and non-judgmental relationship we can work together to enhance your self-awareness and self-acceptance.
+Overall my approach is relational and by forming a trusting and non-judgmental relationship we can work together to enhance your self-awareness, self-acceptance and self-compassion.

 Creativity doesn't work for everyone, so I can do 'just' sitting and talking too.
 I will try to work within your comfort zone although that doesn't mean there won't be any challenge.